Skip to main content

 Autism (ASD) assessment & therapy

-Formal autism assessments using the ADOS-2 alongside clinical interview, developmental history and careful observation — and the therapeutic support that follows for children, adolescents and adults.
+Formal autism assessments using the ADOS-2 and MIGDAS-2 alongside clinical interview, developmental history and careful observation — and the therapeutic support that follows for children, adolescents and adults.

-Autism is a difference in how the brain processes social information, sensory input, communication and pattern.
-It is not a disorder of personality.
-It is not something that goes away.
-And it is far more varied in presentation than any single stereotype suggests.
+Autism is a difference in how the brain processes social information, sensory input, communication and patterns.
+It is not a disorder of personality, and it does not resolve over time.
+Presentations vary widely across individuals, and no single description captures the full range of experiences.

 What’s involved